 As an example, the new Tonalá distribution center has the capacity for 240 delivery routes, while the Santa Catarina distribution center has 135.
-The Guadalupe Plant incorporates a new line specialized in the production of single-serve packaging, as well as an beverage production lines installed in 2024 additional line for the production of PET multi-serve presentations for this region.
+The Guadalupe Plant incorporates a new line specialized in the production of single-serve packaging, as well as an additional line for the production of PET multi-serve presentations for this region.